VasoTracker/VasoTracker/VasoTracker_Temperature_Controller/README.md

 * **Writes data to serial port for acquisition and display by the VasoTracker GUI**

-## Building the VasoTracker Temperature Controller:
+## Required components:

-The VasoTracker Temperature Controller (with teperature sensor and two heating elements) can be built for ~£75.
+The VasoTracker Temperature Controller (with temperature sensor and two heating elements) can be built for ~£75.
 Here is a table of the components required:

 **Parts**|**Supplier**|**Part #**|**Qty**|**£/unit**|**Total (£)**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----: